Support

 Ruckus R710 and EdgeRouter-X

-NOTE: We do not recommend the use of the Ruckus R710 AP, as it is no longer competitive with many other Wi-Fi access points.
+NOTE: We no longer recommend the use of the Ruckus R710 AP, as it is no longer competitive with many other Wi-Fi access points.
 Before finding the Ubiquiti Wi-Fi 6 products, we liked the Ruckus R710 access point and EdgeRouter-X as a Wi-Fi (not Wi-Fi 6) solution for streaming.
 We believe that either of the previous Wi-Fi 6 solutions are better than using the Ruckus R710.

 Click here to download our setup instructions for the Ruckus R710 and EdgeRouter-X.